Thahit/Animal_Segmentation/README.md

      alt="prediction of U-net"
      style="float: left; margin-right: 10px;" />

-Both methods could have worked better with longer training times, but my hardware and patience are limited.
+All methods could have worked better with longer training times, but my hardware and patience are limited.
+I have also changed/improved U-nets architecture successfully, but the model is for now not to be published because of a university project.